-This important and strikingly original play brings deep perception and unexpected humor to its probing examination of the superpower negotiations on nuclear disarmament.
-The play was a long-running Broadway success.
-Three very different venues will all evoke the setting for this site-specific play: the trees and lakeside of the beautiful Hedges resort in Blue Mountain Lake, the Wild Center's Flammer Theater, with its widescreen backdrops evoking the four seasons, and Great Camp Sagamore's rustic, historic performing space.
+This timely play brings deep perception and unexpected humor to its probing examination of the superpower negotiations on nuclear disarmament.
+Three different venues will evoke the bucolic setting for this "site-specific" production: the beautiful Hedges resort in Blue Mountain Lake, the Wild Center's Flammer Theater, and historic Great Camp Sagamore.

-The story: Two arms negotiators, an experienced Soviet diplomat and a novice American negotiator, stroll in the woods above Geneva, Switzerland, away from the glare of the negotiating table.
-The two men eventually develop a relationship, although their personalities differ.
-The play is suggested by a real-life incident, which occurred in 1982.
-Critics raved: "It is a marvelous piece of theatre as well as a great treatise on the nature of mankind, and should take its place as a classic of dramatic literature." —Drama-Logue; "…a work of passion and power with the ring of political truth .
-It is not only the best of the few dramas to reach Broadway this season, it is also the funniest comedy." —Time Magazine; "…a splendid evening of theatre." —NY Daily News
+The story: Two arms negotiators, a Russian diplomat and an American official, stroll in the woods above Geneva, Switzerland, away from the glare of the negotiating table.
+The two men develop a relationship, though their personalities differ.
+The play is suggested by a real-life incident in 1982.
+Critics raved: "It is a marvelous piece of theatre as well as a great treatise on the nature of mankind, and should take its place as a classic of dramatic literature." —Drama-Logue; "…a work of passion and power with the ring of political truth ... it is also the funniest comedy." —Time Magazine; "…a splendid evening of theatre." —NY Daily News

 Note: Refreshments will be available at all three performances, with proceeds from Wild Center concession sales going to the Tupper Lake school music program.

 The performance at the Hedges is planned for an outdoor site.
 In the event of rain, the performance will take place at the Arts Center, 3446 State Route 28, Blue Mountain Lake.